swiftlang/swift-package-manager/Documentation/EvolutionIdeas.md

 # SwiftPM Integration in Xcode

-This is not part of the evolution ideas but it has frequently come up on the forums (albeit for the right reasons).
+This is not part of the evolution ideas, but it has frequently come up on the forums (albeit for the right reasons).
 Please see [this](https://forums.swift.org/t/swift-package-manager-3-0-project-status/3794/5) post if you haven't.
 It is important to understand that Xcode is **not** part of the Swift Open Source project and the future plans and timelines are not published